nikhilr612/ecgcnn/README.md

 ### Downloading the Raw Data

-1. The raw MIT-BIH data files are included in the `data/raw` directory.
-If they're not already present, you can download them from PhysioNet:
+1. The raw MIT-BIH data files must be present in the `data/raw` directory.
+You can download them from PhysioNet:
    ```bash
    # Create the data directory if it doesn't exist
    mkdir -p data/raw